Native Hawaiians, Pacific Islanders infected with coronavirus at higher rate

-Native Hawaiians and Pacific Islanders are being infected with the coronavirus at higher rates than other ethnic groups, including high-risk African Americans and American Indians in Western states, according to the University of Hawaii John A. Burns School of Medicine.
+Native Hawaiians and Pacific Islanders have become infected with the coronavirus at higher rates than other minority groups, including high-risk African Americans and American Indians in western states, according to the University of Hawaii John A. Burns School of Medicine.

 In California, with the second-largest population of Native Hawaiians and Pacific Islanders outside Hawaii, the group had the highest rate of COVID-19 infections at 217.7 cases per 100,000, compared to all confirmed cases statewide at 62.4.
-In Utah, the group’s infection rate was 197.6 versus 142.2, and Washington’s King County reported 189.5 cases, compared to 182.1, according to Keawe’aimoku Kaholokula, professor and chairman of Native Hawaiian Health at JABSOM, which examined data released by several mainland states with large populations of Polynesians.
+In Utah, the group’s infection rate was 197.6 versus 142.2 for the total population, and Washington’s King County reported a rate of 189.5 cases per 100,000, compared to 182.1, according to Keawe‘aimoku Kaholokula, professor and chairman of Native Hawaiian Health at JABSOM, which examined data released by several mainland states with large populations of Polynesians.

 The increased risk for COVID-19 is not surprising, with Native Hawaiians and Pacific Islanders already known to have “underlying inequities in the social determinants of health” — conditions that limit access to quality health care, nutritious foods, exercise, education and safe environments.

-They tend to work in jobs considered essential — the military, security, service and health-care industries — putting them at increased risk of contracting the virus.
+They tend to work in jobs considered essential — the military, security, service and health care industries — where they are at increased risk of contracting the virus.

 What’s more, the group already has among the highest rates of chronic disease and associated mortality rates, and high rates of smoking and vaping — especially among adolescents and young adults — making them more susceptible to severe illness and death once infected.